ToTheBeginning/PuLID/README.md

 > (*Equal Contribution, ✝Corresponding Author) <br>
 > ByteDance Inc <br>

+🔥🔥 We are excited to share [DreamO](https://github.com/bytedance/DreamO), a unified image customization framework that supports ID, IP, Try-On, and style tasks.
+Check it out and see what it can do! 🔥🔥

 ### :triangular_flag_on_post: Updates
 * **2024.10.31**: 🔥 We are happy to release our latest [models](https://huggingface.co/guozinan/PuLID), **PuLID-v1.1** and **PuLID-FLUX-v0.9.1**.
 See more in [Model Zoo](#european_castle-model-zoo) and [pulid v1.1 model](docs/pulid_v1.1.md).
 We also update a new revision for the [arXiv paper](https://arxiv.org/abs/2404.16022), which includes more results, details, and analysis, please check it out.
 * **2024.09.26**: 🎉 PuLID accepted by NeurIPS 2024